 A Sun Fire 15K system can support up to 18 different domains.
+A Sun Fire 12K system can support up to 9 domains.
 Each domain may require software support from the SC, and dxs provides that support.
 The following domain related projects require dxs support: